denys-olleik/accounting/readme.md

 Note the reversing entries and the three separate transactions.

-1. IDs 1-4 invoice is created.
+1. Rows 1-4 invoice with two line-items is created.
-2. IDs 5-12 both line items updated, the reversal and new entries are same transaction.
+2. Rows 5-12 both line-items updated.
-3. IDs 13-14 one line item is removed.
+3. Rows 13-14 one line-item is removed.

-To prevent confusion regarding how to determine if a line item was removed from an invoice, and without adding additional flags or columns, the line items whose transactions end with a reversal are considered removed from the invoice.
+**To prevent confusion regarding how to determine if a line-item was removed from an invoice, and without adding additional flags or columns to indicate line-item removal, the line-items whose transactions end with a reversal are considered removed from the invoice.**

 ## Payments

-Payments are received against invoice line items, can be partial, and can apply against multiple invoices.
+* Payments are received against invoice line-items.
+* Payments can be partial.
+* The relationship between payment and invoice is many-to-many.

 The `GeneralLedgerInvoiceInvoiceLinePayment` links the journal entries with the payment.